Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 This is the result of complete awareness of his consciousness.

-They just reacted to the relationship of one thing over others in a different way than ordinary people.
+All of these great minds reacted to the relationship of one thing over others in a different way than many ordinary people.

-Remember, our mind is a computer terminal connected to a giant database.
+David R. Hawkins, MD, PhD, the author of “Power vs. Force” says “our mind is a computer terminal connected to a giant database.”

 This database is our consciousness and our own cognizance is just a mere individual expression.